Yu-Qing-Liu/Engine/README.md

 2. Run nix develop . in quadruped/gui.
 (Where the flake.nix  file is)
 3. Build the project using cmake or use the launch.sh script.

-*** Note that the flake contains the dependencies for ROS and quadruped development.

 ## ✍️ Authors <a name = "authors"></a>